 Samsung Parental Controls

-The big one, nothing has more need for parental controls than smartphones and tablets.
-That is because it's so simple for kids to open certain applications and spend money on credit card attached to App and Apple Pay.
-Android Devices | Android have made it simpler to restrict and control access for your children with improved access.
+In 2022, it is hard to say that it is any easier to put parental controls on smartphones and tablets.
+That is because it's so simple for kids to open applications and spend money on credit cards attached to the App or Apple Pay.
+Apple | Android made it simpler to restrict and control access for children with improved access.

 Go to "Settings" and tap "Screen Time."
 Select either "This is My device" or "This is My Kid's device."
 Enter a password for access to the device's features.
 Tap "Content and Security Limitations."
 Enter the password when asked and turn on "Content and Privacy."
 Prevent purchasing in iTunes & Application Store. "iTunes and Application Store Buys" and select "Don't Allow.